 Tool Monthly Cost What It Replaces

-Google PageSpeed Insights $0 Part of various paid speed tools
+Google PageSpeed Insights $0 Features in various paid speed-testing tools

 Google Rich Results Test $0 Schema testing in paid SEO suites